clicknium/clicknium-docs/doc/how-to/how-to-use-web-custom-attributes.md

 ![azure new work item discussion aread](../img/webcustom_locator1.png)

-The "ancestorId" of the produced locator is dynamic in this scenario; if you create a work item again, the "ancestorId" may change.
+In this scenario, the "ancestorId" of the produced locator is dynamic; if you create a work item again, the "ancestorId" may change.
 Given that Clicknium returns the values for all of the web element's attributes, choosing "aria-label" and excluding "ancestorId" will make the locator more dependable for this sample.

 ![azure new work item discussion aread](../img/webcustom_locator2.png)